 To sleep better at night, set an "electronic" curfew.
 That means no TV, computer, tablet, or phone at least 30 minutes before lights out.

 Since any light is arousing -- including those tiny ones on your clock, TV, DVD player, and smartphone -- you should cover them up at night and turn your clock away from the bed.

 "Caffeine's stimulating effects can last for up to 8 hours," Breus says.

-It's best to stop drinking coffee -- or other caffeinated drinks such as tea, soda, or energy drinks -- 6 to 8 hours before calling it a night.
-Limit your coffee drinking to no more than four 8-ounce servings a day.
+It's best to stop drinking coffee, and other caffeinated drinks such as tea, soda, and energy drinks, 6 to 8 hours before bed.